xcore/sc_sdram_burst/docs/app_tutorial.rst

 Getting Started
 +++++++++++++++

    #.
-Plug the XA-SK-SDRAM Slice Card into any but the the 'TRIANGLE' slot of the Slicekit Core Board
+Plug the XA-SK-SDRAM Slice Card the the 'STAR' slot of the Slicekit Core Board
    #.
 Open ``app_sdram_demo.xc`` and select the slot the  XA-SK-SDRAM Slice Card was inserted into.
    #. run the program